Introducing DisavowFiles: Free Crowdsourced Tool Brings Google Disavow Link Data to Light

 Ever wonder what’s inside the search engines’ black box of disavowed backlink data?

 Google and Bing are the only parties who can see the disavow data given to them by site owners.
-We, the webmaster community, can’t access this data to help us make informed decisions when vetting backlinks, researching sites, or creating our own disavow files.
+We, the webmaster community, can’t access this data to help us make informed SEO decisions when vetting backlinks, researching sites, or creating our own disavow files, for example.

 Let’s change that.